GingaaBread/GNOStatic/src/essentials/folders.md

 }
 ```

-Alternatively, folders can be referenced using the `with` keyword:
+Alternatively, folders can be imported using the `with` keyword:

 ```gno
 in Samples {